 - Insert a transurethral catheter and fill the bladder with 200–300 ml

 - After blunt dissection of the retropubic space (cavum retzii), insert a wound retractor

 - Vertical cystostomy, which is secured with sutures to prevent further tearing

-- Remove bladder stones, foreign bodies or bladder tamponade, controll bleeding.
+- Remove bladder stones, foreign bodies, or bladder tamponade, and control bleeding.

 - If needed, insert a suprapubic catheter